turingschool/front-end-curriculum/lessons/redux-round-two.md

 export default reducers
 ```

-### Introducing Containers
+### Build Out Components

 For each component we have, we need a container component wrapped around it to handle the messy logic, and a presentational component nested within to render that information.
+(Think back to the deconstructed mockup with all the crazy arrows.)

-### But first, the Presentational Components
+### Presentational Components
 Let's start with building out our presentational components.

 #### `<AddTodoForm />`